chaosmail/sh-install/README.md

 curl -s https://raw.githubusercontent.com/chaosmail/sh-install/master/python.sh | bash /dev/stdin
 ```

+The files without version numbers always refer to the latest stable versions.
+Other versions can be installed by specifying the version number in the filename.
 Please check the *dist/* folder which packages and version are available!

 ## Development